Council to set up panel to resurrect town’s youth club | cambrian-news.co.uk

 “It would be a great cross section for the community, if we can do it through the school.
 I think it would be a good idea if we set up a panel, of young people and councillors, and a form, that could be as open as possible to any young people in the area.”

-Incoming clerk Dewi Jones said he had “little experience” with council youth engagement, but said Caernarfon Council do have engagement with politics students at the local high school.
+Incoming clerk Dewi Jones said he had “little experience” with council youth engagement, but said Caernarfon Council does have engagement with politics students at the local high school.

 He added it would be “a quarterly thing, they tend to want to come and discuss their vision and what they want”.